 As a modern Romantic poet, she embraces the ‘beyondness of thought’ of her predecessors, and her verse strives to capture some faint echo from the fleeting images of truth and beauty around us.
-She has been awarded prizes in several poetry-competitions; her work has been featured in numerous poetry-magazines and anthologies, as well as on BBC Surrey radio for National Poetry Day; and she is a regular contributor to William Morris’s Moonwise Diary.
+She has been awarded prizes in several poetry-competitions; her work has been featured in numerous poetry-magazines and anthologies, as well as on BBC Radios 3 & 4, and BBC Radio Surrey; and she is a regular contributor to William Morris’s Moonwise Diary.
 Christala’s first collection of poetry, Watercolour Essences of Moon, is published by America Star Books.

 Christala has sung and been involved in the performing-arts since an early age and, as a soprano, currently sings and performs with the English Arts Chorale and Imperial Productions, London (formerly Imperial Opera).
 In addition, she considerably raised the profile of both the Chorale and its annual festival, Reigate Summer Music, as their PR/Media Officer between 2000 and 2005, introducing poetry to the festival, and both producing and performing in two inaugural poetry-&-music events featuring classical musicians, actors and some of her own work, and celebrating the deep soul-link between the twin spirits of poetry and music.